The Welcome Center is located at the Lawrence Education & Community Center,

 Families of non-resident students must provide transportation to and from school.
 Your child’s approval and retention as an out of boundary resident in Lawrence Township Schools is contingent on good attendance.

 - The application process for kindergarten and elementary students, grades 1-6, who reside outside of MSD of Lawrence Township will be open May 7 through June 10, 2018.

-- The application process for middle and high school students, grades 7-12, who reside outside of MSD of Lawrence Township is currently CLOSED and will re-e open May 7 through June 10, 2018.
+- The application process for Middle and High School students, grades 7-12, who reside outside of MSD of Lawrence Township will remain open May 7 through June 10, 2018.